Sustainability is an art.

 Our leather is certified by the Leather Working Group, an international consortium of tanneries working to standardize the leather industry’s environmental practices.

-All Harper the Label goods are designed in sunny California and sewn in New York City in a small workshop.
+All Harper the Label goods are designed in sunny California, then sewn by hand in the Bay Area or in New Jersey in a small workshop.
 We believe that the artisans who make our designs deserve dignity and empowerment, so we strive for genuine relationships with our manufacturing partners built on trust and fair pricing.

-Wherever possible, Harper the Label uses shipping and packaging materials that are recyclable or compostable in the US (and ideally the materials are made from recycled content too).
-We went the extra step to source packaging that we feel right about using: recycled cardboard shipping boxes, paper hang tags, cotton protective dust bags made from cotton, and compostable packing tape printed with soy ink.
-We even use recycled cotton t-shirts to make our business cards!
+Wherever possible, Harper the Label uses shipping and packaging materials that are recyclable or compostable in the US.
+We went the extra step to source packaging that represents our commitment to circular thinking, including recycled cardboard shipping boxes, paper hang tags printed with carbon-negative algae ink, protective dust bags made from 100% cotton, and compostable packing tape printed with soy ink.

-Harper the Label calculates and offsets the carbon emissions that come from our supply chain, to the best of our ability.
-We work with Terrapass to estimate the carbon required to make each design, from the methane gas that a cow produces in its lifetime, the emissions from manufacturing processes, and the freight to deliver an order to you.
+Harper the Label calculates and offsets the carbon emissions that come from our supply chain to the best of our ability.
+We work with Terrapass to estimate our carbon output, from the methane gas that a cow produces in its lifetime, the emissions from manufacturing processes, and the freight to deliver an order to you.

-Harper the Label believes that authentic diversity must include people of all backgrounds and experiences.
-We believe in asking (and paying) for the expertise of creatives of color, and seek to cultivate real relationships with female and non-binary entrepreneurs.
-We do not participate in cultural appropriation, instead seeking to lift up the global communities that inspire us and allowing their own voices to be heard.
+Harper the Label believes that authentic diversity must include people of all backgrounds and experiences, and we do not participate in cultural appropriation, instead seeking to lift up the global communities that inspire us and allowing their own voices to be heard.